-Russia's Sputnik V vaccine may be made in Italy as Europe seeks to expand options
+Russia’s Sputnik V vaccine may be made in Italy as Europe seeks to expand options

 But the vaccine still has to win regulatory approval from the European Medicines Agency (EMA) and Italian regulatory authorities before production can go ahead.

-Dozens of countries have registered the Sputnik V vaccine, but E.U. approval would be seen by Moscow as significant validation of its scientific work and the Kremlin’s attempt to use Sputnik to advance its global influence.
+Dozens of countries have registered the Sputnik V vaccine, but European Union approval would be seen by Moscow as significant validation of its scientific work and the Kremlin’s attempt to use Sputnik to advance its global influence.

-In Russia, vaccine efforts have been underway for months, but remains relatively slow outside big cities such as Moscow and St. Petersburg.
+In Russia, vaccine efforts have been underway for months, but remain relatively slow outside big cities such as Moscow and St. Petersburg.

 The deal to manufacture Sputnik V in Italy comes after the E.U. medical regulators last week began a rolling review of Sputnik V, following the publication of interim results on the Russian vaccine in the medical journal the Lancet in February that suggested the vaccine was safe and had an efficacy rate of 91.6 percent.

-The deal, first reported by Bloomberg, would see Swiss pharmaceutical firm Adienne Pharma & Biotech SA manufacture the Russian vaccine in the Milan region, according to the firm’s president Francesco Di Naro.
+The deal, first reported by Bloomberg News, would see Swiss pharmaceutical firm Adienne Pharma & Biotech SA manufacture the Russian vaccine in the Milan region, according to the firm’s president Antonio Francesco Di Naro.

 Russia has been battling to overcome global skepticism of its Sputnik V vaccine.
-Russian authorities went ahead with registration and mass distribution last year, well before the completion of phase 3 trials, in their effort to be the first to bring a vaccine to the global market.
+Russian authorities went ahead with registration and mass distribution last year, well before the completion of Phase 3 trials, in their effort to be the first to bring a vaccine to the global market.

 The Kremlin reacted angrily to comments by EMA chairwoman Christa Wirthumer-Hoche late Sunday that she would advise European countries against emergency authorization of Sputnik V coronavirus in Europe before its approval by the EMA.